-OpenNebula will automatically transfer VM disk images to/from the system datastore when a VM is booted or shutdown.
+OpenNebula will automatically transfer VM disk images to/from the system datastore when a VM is booted or shut-down.
 The actual transfer operations and the space taken from the system datastore depends on both the image configuration (persistent vs non-persistent) as well as the drivers used by the images datastore.
 The following table summarizes the actions performed by each transfer manager driver type.

-Image shared ssh qcow2 vmfs ceph lvm shared lvm dev Type Persistent link copy link link link link lv copy • Non- сору сору snapshot ср rdb copy+ lv copy+ lv copy link persistent ·r Volatile new new new new new new new new
+Image Type shared ssh qcow2 vmfs ceph lvm shared lvm Persistent link copy link link link link lv copy Non-persistent copy copy snapshot ср rdb copy+ lv copy+ lv copy Volatile new new new new new new new